 Bobby Watson is one of the top alto saxophonists in the world.
 He grew up in Kansas City, studied at the University of Miami, and later moved to New York, where he was to become a member of Art Blakey’s Jazz Messengers, one of the most important groups in the history of jazz.
 He later formed Horizon, the quintessential contemporary hard bop quintet of the 1980s and ’90s.
 Known for his extraordinary ability to play swing, hard bop, and contemporary jazz, Watson has appeared at every major venue and jazz festival worldwide and has recorded more than 100 albums as a leader, sideman or guest artist.
 He is also one of the most gifted and prolific composers of his generation, with more than 100 recorded compositions to his credit.
 Watson is the recipient of numerous national and international awards and citations, including being named #1 Alto Sax Player and Musician of the Year in DownBeat Magazine’s Critic’s Poll.
 Besides being an internationally acclaimed performer and composer, Watson is an esteemed jazz educator who serves as Director of Jazz Studies at the University of Missouri-Kansas City and presents jazz workshops around the globe.
 His latest album, Check Cashing Day, was recorded in honor of the 50th anniversary of the March on Washington and Dr. Martin Luther King’s “I Have A Dream” speech.

-Ben Williams is a world-class musician who is setting a new standard for the bass.
+Ben Williams is a virtuoso performer and world-class composer who is setting a new standard for the bass.
 Williams grew up in Washington, D.C. and was drawn to music after seeing a bass in the corner of Congressman John Conyers’ office, where his mother worked.
-He attended the Duke Ellington School of the Arts and participated in the Thelonious Monk Institute’s outreach programs.
+He attended the Duke Ellington School of the Arts, where he participated in programs conducted by the Thelonious Monk Institute of Jazz.
 Williams later studied with Rodney Whitaker at Michigan State University and with Ben Wolfe at Juilliard.
-In 2009, Williams won the Thelonious Monk Institute International Jazz Bass Competition.
+In 2009, Williams won the Thelonious Monk Institute of Jazz International Bass Competition.
 He has since performed with Jacky Terrasson, Wynton Marsalis, Terence Blanchard, Benny Golson and Stefon Harris’ Blackout.
 His debut release, the highly acclaimed State of Art on Concord Records, showcases him playing a variety of genres, from jazz to R&B to hip-hop.
-In 2014, he toured 30 cities around the world, performing more than 150 shows as a member of the Pat Metheny Unity Band.
-Williams’ latest release, Coming of Age, is a collection of new works reflecting his wide-ranging musical interests.
+Williams currently performs as part of the Pat Metheny Unity Band and with his own all-star group, Sound Effect.
+Williams’ latest release, Coming of Age, is a collection of original compositions reflecting his wide-ranging musical interests.